Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/port_number/index.md

 * Transaction type (i.e., PORT_NUMBER).

+* Service asset ID for the cellular service that is to be ported.
+This ID can be obtained via the **/assets/service** endpoint.

+* Region ID for the country in which the new device and/or new service will be used.
+This ID can be obtained via the **/regions** endpoint.

+* The postal code for the zone in which the new device and/or new service will be used.
+(Note: This is only required when the selected region is the United States of America.)

+* Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, etc.).
+These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**).
+  * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.

 * All required and optional order properties.
 Refer to the <a href="{{site.url}}/tutorials/properties">Obtaining Order Properties</a> page for steps how to identify the properties that are relevant for your order.

+* Shipping information.
+This is required when order includes physical items.
+Refer to the <a href="{{site.url}}/tutorials/addresses">Formatting an Address</a> page for steps how to assemble the shipping components that are required for your order.

 Here is an example of what the fully-assembled request body JSON might look like:

 ```
+{
+  "orderRequest": {
+    "externalOrderNumber": "MM11234",
+    "transactionType": "PORT_NUMBER",
+    "serviceId": "34415733",
+    "regionId": "70144640",
+    "postalCode": "06477",
+    "shoppingCart": {
+      "deviceId": "9194713909",
+      "planId": "6568886494",
+      "optionalFeatureIds": ["2082","1399"]
+    },
+    "properties": [
+      {
+        "groupId": "MISCELLANEOUS",
+        "fields": [
+          {
+            "id": "CARRIER_ACCT_NUMBER",
+            "type": "TEXT",
+            "text": "123456789"
+          },
+          {
+            "id": "NAME_ON_INVOICE",
+            "type": "TEXT",
+            "text": "Peter Edwards"
+          },
+          {
+            "id": "CONTACT_NUMBER",
+            "type": "TEXT",
+            "text": "2035559360"
+          },
+          {
+            "id": "CURRENT_CARRIER",
+            "type": "TEXT",
+            "text": "Formerly AT&T Wireless"
+          },
+          {
+            "id": "SERVICE_NUMBER",
+            "type": "TEXT",
+            "text": "5123440000"
+          }
+        ]
+      }
+    ],
+    "shipTo": {
+      "name": "Peter Edwards",
+      "regionId": "70144640",
+      "address": [
+        {
+          "id": "LINE_1",
+          "value": "35 Executive Blvd"
+        },
+        {
+          "id": "CITY",
+          "value": "Orange"
+        },
+        {
+          "id": "STATE",
+          "value": "CT"
+        },
+        {
+          "id": "POSTAL_CODE",
+          "value": "06477"
+        }
+      ],
+      "expedite": true
+    }
+  }
+}
 ```
 <br />